 Shares of the Company's common stock represented by a properly executed proxy, if such proxy is received in time and not revoked, will be voted at the annual meeting in accordance with the instructions indicated in such proxy.
 If no instructions are indicated, such shares will be voted FOR the election of the three director nominees to the Company's Board of Directors and auditor ratification.
 Discretionary authority is provided in the proxy as to any matters not specifically referred to in the proxy.
-Management is not aware of any other matters that are likely to be brought before the annual meeting.
-If any other matter is properly presented at the annual meeting for action, including a proposal to adjourn or postpone the annual meeting to permit the Company to solicit additional proxies in favor of any proposal, the persons named in the accompanying proxy will vote on such matter in their own discretion.
+Management is not aware of any other matter is properly presented at the annual meeting is properly presented at the annual meeting in a proposal to adjourn or postpone the annual meeting to permit the Company to solicit additional proxies in favor of any proposal, the persons named in the accompanying proxy will vote on such matter in their own discretion.